aikea/aikea.github.io/content/about.md

 Other interests include (but are not limited to) ABBA, Fleet Foxes, The Beatles and Beethoven.  -->

+I appreciate everything from Baroque symphonies to Green Day.
+My go-to genre would be rock though I strongly suspect this will change soon.
+Dvorak, Tchaikovsky, Mahler, Brahms (though not fully).
+Beatles (of course), Led Zeppelin, Radiohead, Beach House, U2, and all these great modern artists.
 I :yellow_heart: rock!
-Led Zeppelin, Nirvana, Beatles, Queen, U2, FW Mac, among _many_ others.

-I have an ear for classical and dreampop too.
-Cocteau Twins deserve a mention.
+Planning to explore Jazz and Blues in the future.

 ## Reading :books:

 I _love_ to read.
-I prefer non-fiction purely due to practical reasons but I appreciate good fiction too.
+I prefer non-fiction but I appreciate good fiction too.

 ## Other things I love :eyes: